wildmountainfarms/solarthing-android/README.md

 ### Future changes to make
 * Add option to rename generator to something like "Power Grid" for systems that use the power grid as backup power instead of a generator that can be turned on and off
-* Modularize the solar and outhouse parts of the program so new users aren't confused as to why there's an outhouse status
+* Modularize parts of the program different modules (ex: solar, outhouse, etc) can be enabled or disabled easily

-### Features Completed
-* Tolerate unknown packet types
-* Integrate with Renogy Rover Packets
-* Fragmented packets
-* Allow different packet types in a single packet collection
-* Profiles and Network Switching
-* Allow non-master fragments to become the primary for certain periods of time when the master fragment doesn't exist

 ### Contributing
 Contributions are welcome.
 Right now this app is set up for my specific use case: